3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_machine_learning.rst

         ]
     }

-The table below is the report describing the finding of the grid search strategy.
+The table below is the report describing the findings of the grid search strategy.
 On the left side of the table, the columns correspond to the optimized hyperparameters.
 On the right side, the mean and standard deviation of the accuracy (percentage), and the mean and standard deviation of the